STRAST-UPM/python_project_template/README.md

 - `code/` is the main folder of this software project.
 Inside this folder is going to stay all the code and is divided in different packages depending on the purpose of that part of code.
-  - `src/` base folder of the code.
+  - `src/` base folder of the code project.
-    - `classes/` main folder of your code.
-Where all the classes responsible for the logic of the project are.
     - `base/` this folder contains classes that are going to be inherited by others, mainly by the modules.
 For example if you are going to create multiples providers, views o controllers of some kind you create a base one to have the common logic all providers, views or controllers.
     - `components/` place for classes that are going to be used as components in the project.
 An example of this could a special type of button on your mobile app or frontend.
 Something that is reusable by the modules primarily.
+    - `config/` place for all the configurations files, not code.
-      - `extencions/` this package will contain the classes that update the default one of the project if it is needed.
+    - `extensions/` this package will contain the classes that update the default one of the project if it is needed.
 For example if you need to add some functionality to the default strings or similar.
     - `helpers/` clases that are not only one function but make an auxiliar task that saves you time or complexity.
     - `modules/` is the main package used for the "real" logic of your project , the ones that you create to implement the use cases of your project.
-    - `data/` the place for the classes which are going to treat with external providers of data (providers).
-For example the one which treats API requests.
-Also, the data structures which represents objects of your project (models).
-      - `models/` the place for data structures of the project.
+    - `data_models/` the place for data structures of the project.
 Remember that is better to work with your own data structures and use them in the project than leave all the data in primitives.
     - `providers/` home of the classes used to interact with the world outside.
 Whenever you need to integrate with other system use this classes.
 If you do in this way you can work with your data structures inside your project and not been too much sensible to changes on the other systems.
 Furthermore, if an external service change its interface you have only one point of your project to change.
       - `resources/` for all type of static files that support the code.
-Could be static images or statics texts.
-If you need to use a config file feel free to create a `config/` folder.
+Could be static images or texts.
       - `utilities/` this package is used for the auxiliar functions, general to whatever class or to create some useful scripts.
   - `tests/` is the place where all the tests for our code are going to be placed.
 It has the same structure as the `src/` folder.